jpunjabi314/bu-blockchain-hackathon/README.md

 # Group Savings Pool Smart Contract

-This is a simple smart contract that allows a group of participants to pool funds for a shared goal.
+This is a simple smart contract that allows a group of participants to pool funds during trips.

 ## How to Use